smnji/Quick_FastAI_Test/README.md

 # Quick_FastAI_Test
-A script that helps quickly test through the "fastAI" library.
+A script that helps quickly test through the "fastAI" library without interrupting your training process.
 You can use this as a probe to test more frequently a CNN classifier, to avoid overfitting.
-Simply, link the model and the testing set.
+Simply, link the saved model and the testing set.

+Note: This method, keeps the testing dataset invisible

 -Usage:
 ```python